 INFORMATION AND ASSISTANCE

 We work closely with the Rail Delivery Group to support the improvement of the Passenger Assist system, providing an easy to use and reliable assisted travel booking service enhancing clear and direct communication between customers and our teams providing Passenger Assist.

-We’re always looking for ways to improve our website.
-We will conduct an annual audit of the accessibility of our website and consult with users and our accessibility to identify further areas for improvement.
+We’re always looking for ways to improve our website and conduct an annual audit of the accessibility of our website and consult with users and our accessibility to identify further areas for improvement.

-Our website and app comply with the Web Content Accessibility Guidelines v 2.1 and we are currently seeing accreditation from the Shaw Trust
+Our website and app comply with the Web Content Accessibility Guidelines v 2.1 and we are currently seeking accreditation from the Shaw Trust

-Our trains are brand new and follow the latest guidance and regulations for accessibility provision, but we recognise it is essential to listen to your feedback and act upon it wherever possible.
+Our trains follow the latest guidance and regulations for accessibility provision, but we recognise it is essential to listen to your feedback and act upon it wherever possible.